-How to Turn On Enhanced Phishing Protection in Windows 11
+How to Enable or Disable Enhanced Phishing Protection in Windows 11

-If you use a Windows 11 computer, you can make it safer by turning on Enhanced Phishing Protection.
-This feature helps warn you if you use the same password for your Microsoft account on other websites or apps.
-Reusing passwords can be risky because if one site gets hacked, your other accounts might be in danger.
+Does your Windows 11 computer need better protection?
+You can turn on Enhanced Phishing Protection to make it safer.
+Why?
+This feature helps warn you if you use the same password for your Microsoft account on different websites or apps.
+What happens when you reuse passwords?
+If one site gets hacked, hackers could access your other accounts.

 Enhanced Phishing Protection is part of Microsoft Defender SmartScreen.
-It helps protect your passwords from phishing attacks and unsafe sites or apps.
+It helps protect your passwords from phishing attacks and keeps unsafe sites or apps away from your device.

-This protection comes built into Windows 11 and works with Microsoft Defender to keep your device and information safe.
-It also works alongside other security features like:
+This protection comes built into Windows 11.
+It works with Microsoft Defender to keep your device and information safe.
+It also works with other security features like:

-When you turn on Microsoft Defender SmartScreen enhanced protection, Windows will alert you if you enter your Microsoft password on risky websites or apps and remind you to change it.
+When you turn on Microsoft Defender SmartScreen enhanced protection, Windows will alert you if you enter your Microsoft password on risky websites or apps.
+It will remind you to change your password.

 This protection works with popular web browsers like Microsoft Edge and other Chromium-based browsers (such as Google Chrome).
 It can also warn you if you try to type your password on a site that Microsoft Defender SmartScreen thinks is dangerous.